tcltk/tcl/doc/markdown/socket.md

 # Description

-This command opens a network socket and returns a channel identifier that may be used in future invocations of commands like **read**, **puts** and **flush**.
+This command opens a network socket and returns a channel identifier that may be used in future invocations of commands like [read], [puts] and [flush].
 At present only the TCP network protocol is supported over IPv4 and IPv6; future releases may include support for additional protocols.
 The **socket** command may be used to open either the client or server side of a connection, depending on whether the **-server** switch is specified.

-Note that the default encoding for *all* sockets is the system encoding, as returned by **encoding system**.
-Most of the time, you will need to use **chan configure** to alter this to something else, such as *utf-8* (ideal for communicating with other Tcl processes) or *iso8859-1* (useful for many network protocols, especially the older ones).
+Note that the default encoding for *all* sockets is the system encoding, as returned by [encoding system][encoding].
+Most of the time, you will need to use [chan configure][chan] to alter this to something else, such as *utf-8* (ideal for communicating with other Tcl processes) or *iso8859-1* (useful for many network protocols, especially the older ones).

 # Client sockets